asiangoldfish/MONK-system/README.md

 ## Install the requirements:

-View the requirmentx.txt file in the repository.
+View the requirements.txt file in the monksystem folder.

 Check out https://github.com/MONK-system/library for installation prerequisistes.